 In this podcast, David Sachs from Sachs Gerace Lawyers explains the different options on how to resolve a strata dispute.

 Speaker 1: Need help with a strata law issue, or a building and construction matter?
-Sachs Gerace lawyers is a leading Sydney law firm that can help.
-With over 20 years experience, Sachs Gerace lawyers focus on commercial litigation, building and construction, strata law, and local government regulation issues.
+Our strata lawyers have over 20 years of experience, focusing on commercial litigation, building and construction, strata law, and local government regulation issues.
 Now, here is your podcast.

 Dan: It is almost inevitable that disputes will arise in strata developments, given the existence of common property and the often conflicting needs and lifestyles of lot owners, as well as the often difficult role of the role of the owners corporation in balancing conflicting interests.
 In this podcast, David Sachs from Sachs Gerace Lawyers discusses the matter.
 David, what types of parties can end up in these disputes?